Chris Finlayson: Political views

 Finlayson describes himself as a "liberal conservative."
 He does not like populist politics or populist politicians such as Donald Trump or Winston Peters.
 He criticised the National Party leadership after he left Parliament in 2019 and repeated this criticism in his 2022 memoir, Yes, Minister.

 In 2013, Finlayson voted against the Marriage (Definition of Marriage) Amendment Bill, a bill allowing same-sex couples to marry in New Zealand.
 He was the only openly gay member of Parliament to vote against the bill and cited his opposition came from his belief that "the state should not be involved in marriage at all."

 He voted against the first reading of the End of Life Choice Bill in 2017.

+After leaving politics, Finlayson has commented publicly on partnership under the Treaty of Waitangi and co-governance of public assets between the Crown and iwi/Māori.
+As Minister for Treaty of Waitangi Negotiations, Finlayson oversaw the introduction of formal shared governance as part of Treaty settlements, including the establishment of the Waikato River Authority which shares governance of the Waikato River between Waikato Regional Council and local iwi.
+Finlayson described co-governance as parties with shared interests and shared responsibility jointly setting priorities and managing a resource, although he noted that co-governance does not mean "co-government" and it would be impractical to apply to all government functions.
+The Labour Government which succeeded the government Finlayson had been part of promoted further opportunities for co-governance between iwi and the Crown, including in its Water Services Reform Programme.
+The National Party and ACT New Zealand opposed Labour's co-governance reforms and campaigned in the 2023 general election on rolling them back.
+Finlayson distanced himself from these perspectives, stating that co-governance "should be embraced, not feared."
+After the election, in which ACT campaigned for a referendum on rewriting the principles of the Treaty of Waitangi, Finlayson said he would not support such a referendum because it would "bring all the nutcases out" and cause division, but would support a review of the Treaty of Waitangi Act 1975.

+Selected published works

 Personal life

 Finlayson has described himself as being an "odd fish" since he is gay as well as being a Catholic.
 He has no partner, and says he is celibate.

 He is a distant cousin on his mother's side of former Labour MP Annette King.
-King was a second cousin to Finlayson’s mother through her Russ side (the Russ’s were a large Nelson family, also related to Chester Borrows.
+King was a second cousin to Finlayson’s mother through her Russ side (the Russ family were a large Nelson family) and is also related to Chester Borrows.